 Add the heavy cream and butter to the vegetables.
 Taste and add salt and pepper to taste.

 Continue cooking the succotash until it is hot.

 Edamame—immature soybeans—can stand in for the lima beans; they have twice the protein and are lower in carbohydrates.
 If you use edamame, cook it for about 5 minutes before you add the corn.

 - Finish the creamy succotash with a grating of nutmeg.

 - Add sautéed minced bell peppers and onions to the succotash mixture.

 - Succotash With Bacon and Onions: In a skillet over medium heat, cook 4 to 6 strips of bacon until crisp; drain on paper towels and crumble.
-Remove all but 1 tablespoon of bacon from the skillet and add 1/2 cup of chopped onions.
+Remove all but 1 tablespoon of bacon fat from the skillet and add 1/2 cup of chopped onions.
 Cook the onions for about 3 to 5 minutes, or until they are translucent.
-Add the onions to the succotash along with the corn kernels.
+Add the onions and bacon to the succotash along with the corn kernels.

 - Succotash With Okra: Simmer 1 to 2 cups of sliced fresh okra along with the lima beans.
 Add a diced tomato when you add the corn.